 We’re just back from celebrating his birthday with a week in the Caribbean, so our plans for his actual birthday are pretty low-key.
 It’s also Pi day, and he requests a pie every year – this year, it’s his favorite homecooked meal… Shepherd’s Pie!
 Love my geeky, pie-lovin’ guy.

 For how fun and festive they look, you wouldn’t believe how easy these cookies are!
 Just whip up your any flavor of cake mix into a stiff dough, roll it into balls, give them a gentle press to flatten, and bake.
 Meanwhile, make a homemade frosting with my recipe below, or use a prepared frosting.
 Pair up the cookies, spread on the frosting, roll the sides in sprinkles, and voila!

 Just look at that beautiful rainbowy deliciousness!
 I mean, really, dontcha just want to jump in?

 These would be so cute for a kid’s birthday party, a baby or wedding shower, or anything worth celebrating with your fellow cookie (and sprinkle) lovers!

 Have fun with these cake mix cookies and experiment with flavors, too.
 How about a spiced cake cookie with cream cheese frosting, a lemon cookie with vanilla, or double chocolate for a truly decadent dessert?

 You’ll absolutely love these cookies and keep going back to them for life’s little occasions… or just to treat yourself to something special!

 For the cookies:

-1 8.25 oz. package yellow cake mix (or other flavor of your choice)*
+- 1 8.25 oz. package yellow cake mix, or your choice flavor

 For the frosting: